onflow/docs/docs/concepts/staking/12-faq.md

 The staking collection is enabled by default on Flow port, and many custody providers also support it.

-### Is there a utility to generate the FLOW addresses?

-Staking of FLOW has to be done via Flow port which requires a login through Ledger or Blocto.
-Hence, a utility cannot be used to generate a Flow address since it cannot be used to stake via Flow port.

 ### Is the wallet key transferred to the staked node?

 No - The keys on the node are different from the wallet keys.
 The wallet keys always stay in the wallet.